idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 ### initialize

 `initialize` is called before `execute` is called for all [UserObjects](UserObjects/index.md).
-For [NearestPointTrainer.md], we've chosen to check the size of the sampler and vector postprocessor and resize `_sample_points` appropriately:
+For [NearestPointTrainer.md], a check of the size of the sampler is performed and vector postprocessor and resize `_sample_points` appropriately:

 !listing NearestPointTrainer.C re=void\sNearestPointTrainer::initialize.*?^}